liv-ac-uk/comp122/labs/exceptions/README.md

 `SuperCoolException` is actually a custom exception included with this lab's starter code.
 Examining it, you'll notice all it does is extend `Exception` and it contains only a constructor that allows a message to be passed in.
 There is obviously more stuff you can do when extending `Exception`, for example overloading [any of its existing methods](https://docs.oracle.com/javase/7/docs/api/java/lang/Exception.html).
 However, `SuperCoolException`'s implementation is pretty much all you'll need to do to make a custom exception in the upcoming assignment.

-Like before, return `e.toString() + "\n"` from these catch blocks.
-Your code should now pass test 2 in `ExceptronTest`.
+Like before, return `e.toString()` from these catch blocks.

 Right now, because we have the general exception handler we are going to catch and kill catastrophic `RuntimeException`s too.
 Let's now modify our block to catch `RuntimeException`(s).
-When we catch one of these, we will throw the exception out of the function.
+When we catch one of these, we will throw the exception out of the method.
 To do this, simply employ the `throw` keyword followed by your exception object e.g. (`throw e`).

 A reasonable question one might have: if I throw an exception from a catch block catching a `RunTimeException`, will it then be caught by the  catch block below that catches all exceptions?
 The answer is no. Similarly, one might wonder if an exception can "fall through" a catch block, that is to say do something specific for a child class in the block associated with that child class but still have it reach the catch all block where further logic is performed.
 This also isn't possible.

-Once an exception is thrown out of a try block, it is caught by the first block that either it is exactly or is a child of, and from that block you can throw, return from the function, or allow the program to continue onto the code after the try-catch blocks.
+Once an exception is thrown out of a try block, it is caught by the first block that either it is exactly or is a child of, and from that block you can throw, return from the method, or allow the program to continue onto the code after the try-catch blocks.
 None of the other catch blocks in that try-catch are involved.
 If you wanted to emulate the behaviour from the two scenarios above, you could nest try-catch blocks like so:

 ```java
 try{